pornin/CTTK/README.md

 _Constant-time code_ is a concept that has been developed in the area of cryptography since about 2005.
-It relates to the fact that implementation of cryptographic algorithms manipulate secret values, and if they do not do so with enough care, outsiders may obtain some information on such values through time-based side channels, e.g. by measuring the total time taken to perform a computation.
+It relates to the fact that implementations of cryptographic algorithms manipulate secret values, and if they do not do so with enough care, outsiders may obtain some information on such values through time-based side channels, e.g. by measuring the total time taken to perform a computation.
 Memory caches,